ESCAPE TO MARGARITAVILLE

 March 25, 2018

-Hard to think of a better day to sit in the sunny rays of Margaritaville.
-NYC schools were closed and sidewalks walkable.
-Hearty folks huddled into the Marquis Theater and were greeted by thatch roofed island huts selling --what else-- margaritas.
+Hard to think of a better day to sit in the sunny rays of Margaritaville -- NYC schools were closed and sidewalks were barely walkable.
+Still, hearty folks huddled into the Marquis Theater where they were greeted by thatch roofed island huts selling --what else-- margaritas.

-Inside, the theme was continued with all the ushers wearing Hawaiian shirts while straw huts were suspended over the sides of the Marquis Theater stage.
+Inside the theme continued with all the ushers wearing Hawaiian shirts and straw huts hung over the sides of the Marquis Theater stage.

 Tourists roll in and out like waves, nourishing the locals’ coffers, but never sticking.
 Then along come two young ladies, one is about to be married Tammy (Lisa Howard), the other; Rachel (Alison Luff) is excavating the volcanic soil for a regenerative power source.
 The ladies are determined to bask in a wee vacation before Tammy’s impending wedding and Rachel’s devotion to science.